Flattening a Forest

 The Willamette National Forest near McKenzie River is one of the last reservoirs of trees, he says, adding that they can’t be replaced.
 “This is the motherlode of carbon storage,” Johnson says.
 “It just stands out on a global map.
 If we’re serious about combating climate change, you’d start with these forests and keeping them.”

-For the link to research by Franklin and Johnson on Flat Country, visit this story online at EugeneWeekly.com.
+To read research by Franklin and Johnson on Flat Country, visit here.